7 Ways to Make a Difference in Kansas City (Ideas for Families)

 #3 Donate Your Things to Make a Difference

 Make a big difference by decluttering your home or finding unused things!
-You can donate gently-used items, clothing, small appliances and electronics to organizations that own and operate local thrift shops in Kansas City, such as Shelter KC Rescue Mission, Habitat KC Restore, and Big Brothers Big Sisters of KC.
+You can donate gently used items, clothing, small appliances, furniture, and electronics to organizations that own and operate local charities in Kansas City, such as Shelter KC Rescue Mission, Habitat KC Restore, and Big Brothers Big Sisters of KC.

-Not only does this benefit those in our community who can’t afford new items, it also helps us keep the clutter at bay.
+Not only does this benefit those in our community who need assistance with free and affordable items, but it also helps us keep the clutter at bay.

 If you’ve got the extra time to spare and are feeling up to the task, you can host a garage sale!
 The extra income gives you the opportunity to make a difference right here at home.

-By donating some or all of the garage sale money to local organizations, you can directly impact children here in KC.
+By donating some or all of the garage sale money to local organizations, you can directly impact children and families here in KC.

 #4 Volunteer Your Time

-There are no shortages of opportunities to volunteer in Kansas City.
+There is no shortage of opportunities to volunteer in Kansas City.
 There are many metro area organizations you can give back to that will directly impact your neighbors.

 Here are three places you can make a difference in Kansas City: (find 26 more in our KC volunteering guide)

-- Hospitals – There are many ways high school and college students as well as adults here in the metro area can volunteer time at Children’s Mercy, but one of my personal favorites is the opportunity to host a Wednesday Night Live, where you and eight or nine of your friends can get together and provide entertainment for CMH patients.
+- Hospitals: There are many ways high school and college students as well as adults here in the metro area can volunteer time at Children’s Mercy.
+They provide several options for volunteers of every age and ability to get involved and make a difference.

 #5 Your Date Night Can Make a Difference